Zilliqa/Zilliqa/README.md

-# Zilliqa (codename Durian)
+# Zilliqa (codename _Durian_)
 ## Overview
 Zilliqa is a new blockchain platform capable of processing thousands of transactions per second with sharding built into it.
-With sharding, Zilliqa has the potential to match throughput benchmarks set by traditional payment methods (such as VISA and MasterCard).
-Even more importantly, Zilliqa’s transaction throughput increases (roughly) linearly with its network size.
+With sharding, Zilliqa has the potential to match throughput benchmarks set by traditional payment methods (such as _VISA_ and _MasterCard_).
+More importantly, Zilliqa’s transaction throughput increases (roughly) linearly with its network size.

 ## Available Features
 The current release has the following features implemented: